GPT-4V with Emotion: A Zero-shot Benchmark for Generalized Emotion Recognition: Conclusion

 \section{Conclusion}

-This paper provides a evaluation of GPT-4V's performance in multimodal emotion understanding across five distinct tasks.
-We observe that GPT-4V has strong capabilities in understanding emotions from visual content, even surpassing supervised systems.
-However, it performs poorly in micro-expression recognition that requires specialized domain knowledge.
-Additionally, this paper demonstrates GPT-4V's temporal and multimodal understanding capabilities and its robustness to different color spaces.
-Our work can also serve as a zero-shot benchmark for subsequent research.
-Due to the high cost of GPT-4V API, the paper uniformly samples 3 frames for video input.
-Future work will explore performance at higher sampling rates.
-Meanwhile, we will incorporate more emotion-related tasks and datasets to offer a comprehensive evaluation of GPT-4V.
+This paper conducts a comprehensive evaluation of GPT-4V in GER tasks.
+Our evaluation results demonstrate that GPT-4V exhibits strong visual understanding capabilities and achieves promising results in general-purpose emotion recognition.
+However, it performs poorly in micro-expression recognition which requires specialized knowledge.
+This paper also showcases GPT-4V's temporal modeling and multimodal fusion capabilities, along with its robustness to color space and prompt template changes.
+Furthermore, we evaluate its prediction consistency and security check stability and visualize error cases to reveal its limitations in emotion understanding.
+This paper can serve as a zero-shot benchmark and provide guidance for subsequent research on emotion recognition and MLLMs.